antonmedv/purephp/README.md

 In pure console you can write commands on [Expression Language](https://github.com/symfony/expression-language).
 To exit from console type `exit` command.

+To update PurePHP to latest version run command `pure update`.

 ## Documentation

 ### Connection to PurePHP server